-The goal of this project was to design a free student-facing tablet app to make word practice more fun and engaging.
-In addition to their Being a Reader™ classroom lessons, this app provides students with additional word work practice games such as:
+The goal of this project was to design a student-facing tablet app to make word practice more fun and engaging.
+In addition to their Being a Reader™ classroom lessons, this app provides students with additional word practice games such as:

 - Build That Word!